arielpotolski/OOP_Project_TUD/README.md

 ## Description of project
 The project aims to **increase** the energy awareness of the player.
-In modern society, the average person takes energy for granted without actually realising how their actions influence **energy consumption** of the whole world.
-Through this interactive game we, the developers, hope that every player will become not only more aware of their energy usage but also be surprised by how much or how little certain actions take in comparison to others.
+In modern society, the average person takes energy for granted without actually realizing how their actions influence the **energy consumption** of the whole world.
+Through this interactive game we, the developers, hope that every player will become not only more aware of their energy usage but also be surprised by how much or how little certain actions use in comparison to others.

 The game includes two game modes:
 #### Single Player